When using streaming services, do you find that you can easily utilize strong and unique passwords?

 Conclusion

-The business and media press constantly debates the streaming service wars.
 Perhaps the services can eventually project their competitive drive towards improving password security protocols for their customers.
-As this evaluation demonstrates, there is considerable opportunity for growth.
+As this evaluation demonstrates, there is considerable opportunity for growth across the industry.

-Consumers who are using one or multiple streaming services would be wise to focus on the fundamentals, such as using strong and unique passwords (and different passwords for each site, as password reuse is a dangerous game) and deploying 2FA solutions where possible (thank you, Amazon Prime).
+Consumers using one or multiple streaming services would be wise to focus on the fundamentals, such as using

-While we’re on the topic of 2FA, hopefully more sites will incorporate additional options.
 Two-factor authentication extends the login process beyond a single step, which offers greater security than just a username and password.
 Consumers are very capable of using 2FA, as well.
-According to the Second Annual Bitwarden World Password Day Survey, 73% of respondents use 2FA for work accounts and 78% use 2FA for personal accounts.
+According to the

 Catch up on the rest of the series to see how the top companies in the following industries fair when it comes to allowing consumers to utilize strong passwords: